What is CHP?

 - Improves energy efficiency by maximizing energy utilization (up to 95 percent) with natural gas, with the potential to reduce overall operating costs.

-- Reduces energy usage by recovering heat for generating hot water and/or steam (for direct use and building heat) while offloading a minimum of 50-60% of the electricity from the electric grid.
+- Reduces energy usage by recovering heat for generating hot water and/or chilled water and/or steam (for direct use and building heat) while offloading can be as low as 10% or as high as 100% of the electricity from the electric grid.
 This can help reduce costs and can contribute to your LEED building certification.

 - Generates reliable electricity with independent, underground infrastructure, keeping your operations up and running through unexpected electricity interruptions.

 CHP reduces energy usage and is economically beneficial for buildings across industries, uses, and scale.

 For an example of how natural gas can be used to fuel combined and heat power, click to read our HP Hood Customer Story.